-Texas to execute man who murdered his two daughters
+Texas execution delayed for man who murdered his daughters

-AUSTIN, Texas (Reuters) - A man who killed his two young daughters at his Dallas apartment in 2001 while the girls’ mother listened on the phone and heard the gunshots and her children’s screams, is scheduled to be executed in Texas on Thursday.
+AUSTIN, Texas (Reuters) - A man who killed his two young daughters at his Dallas apartment in 2001 while the girls’ mother heard the fatal gunshots and her children’s screams on the telephone, had his planned execution on Thursday delayed as courts considered last-minute appeals.

-John Battaglia, 62, a former accountant, is set to be put to death by lethal injection at the state’s death chamber in Huntsville at 6 p.m.
+John Battaglia, 62, a former accountant, had been set to be put to death by lethal injection at the state’s death chamber in Huntsville at 6 p.m.
 (0000 GMT).
 It would be the third execution this year in the United States, all in Texas.

-Lawyers for Battaglia launched a last-minute appeal with the U.S. Supreme Court to spare his life, arguing he suffers from severe mental illness and his “perception of reality may be so distorted that he is incompetent to be executed.”
+Lawyers for Battaglia launched appeals with federal courts to spare his life, arguing he suffers from severe mental illness and his “perception of reality may be so distorted that he is incompetent to be executed.”

 They said three experts who examined him found he has “delusional disorder of the persecutory type,” and was mentally incompetent for execution.